MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-tenant-configuration.md

 To use OneDrive for Business Multi-Geo, you need the _Multi-Geo Capabilities in Office 365_ plan.
 Work with your account team to add this plan to your tenant.
 Your account team will connect you with the appropriate licensing specialist and get your tenant configured.

 Note that the _Multi-Geo Capabilities in Office 365_ plan is a user-level service plan.
-You need a license for each user that you want to host in a setellite location.
+You need a license for each user that you want to host in a satellite location.
 You can add more licenses over time as you add users in satellite locations.

 Once your tenant has been provisioned with the  _Multi-Geo Capabilities in Office 365_ plan, the **Geo locations** tab will become available in the [OneDrive admin center](https://admin.onedrive.com).